quorten/megascreen/README.md

 ![TTL to VGA adapter mock-up](ttl_vga_mock.png)

-WARNING: If the bottom leg resistor ever becomes disconnected, it is _possible_ that the circuit on the monitor end could be exposed to 5 volts!
+WARNING: If the bottom leg resistor ever becomes disconnected (like on a breadboard), it is _possible_ that the circuit on the monitor end could be exposed to 5 volts!
 However, this would only ever happen in the event that the opposite end does not use proper termination at the characteristic impedance of 75 ohms, so you can argue that this is an unlikely risk.

+HSYNC and VSYNC should be wired straight up to the VGA connector without termination.
+Generally speaking, using termination on 5 volt lines would consume an unreasonable amount of power.

 Also note that if you don't have a 75 ohm resistor on-hand, a 100 ohm resistor can be substituted as well.